 But Talia, What Do You Mean by “Elements”?

 So, before I completely lose all of you and to make sure that we’re on the same page, let’s talk about the elements.
 When many people think about the elements, they think about the periodic table.
 And while obviously that’s not wrong, it’s also not what I’m talking about.
 When I say “elements” I’m talking about the four (or five, depending) classical elements.
 Earth, Water, Air, and Fire.
 (OK, now you might be thinking about Avatar the Last Airbender, but it’s not exactly that either, though it’s really not that far off).
 The fifth element, that not as many people are familiar of is the Spirit or Ether.
 (If you’re thinking about the Infinity Stones right now you’re also not exactly right, but I appreciate your nerdiness).
-I’m marrying a scientist, and my mother has a PhD in biology, so trust that I know that, scientifically, the classical elements aren’t actually what modern science calls elements.
 But (for the purposes of this post) what modern science calls elements doesn’t matter, because right now we’re speaking the language of modern witchcraft, and in modern witchcraft to refer to the elements is to refer to archetypes or categories of experience, rather than indivisible chemical substances.
 Though, if we did want to bring science into things, it’s worth mentioning also that the four classical elements of Earth, Water, Air, and Fire correspond to the four naturally occurring states of matter: solid, liquid, gas and plasma.
 These categories that the physical world fall into serve as a symbolic language, with which to categorize and discuss our emotional and spiritual experience.

 What Do the Elements Have to Do with Tarot Cards?